The National Texas Longhorn Museum

 Billie Keilman's Horn Palace

-During the same time, another massive collection of horns and mounted specimens was being gathered by saloon-keeper Billie Keilman who displayed in his Horn Palace in San Antonio, beginning in 1912, an establishment well-known for its chicken dinners, music and nightlife.
+During the same time, another massive collection of horns and mounted specimens was being gathered by saloon-keeper Billie Keilman who displayed them in his Horn Palace in San Antonio, beginning in 1912, an establishment well-known for its chicken dinners, music and nightlife.
 Billie claimed to have the largest horn collection in the world with over 5000 specimens from many countries.
 The Horn Palace was sold to the Buckhorn in 1921, which then made it the undisputed horn king of San Antonio.
 What remains of the Buckhorn's collection may be seen today in San Antonio.

 collection 069.jpg (513617 bytes)